Bella Flores

 Remedios Papa Dancel (February 27, 1929 – May 19, 2013), commonly known as Bella Flores, was a Filipino actress whose career spanned over six decades.
 Known primarily for her villainess roles in film and television, she has received eight FAMAS Award for Best Supporting Actress nominations, winning one for Kaibigan Ko'ng Sto.
 Niño (1967).
 She was awarded with the Lifetime Achievement Award by the Luna Awards in 1989 for her contributions to Philippine cinema.

+Flores is widely known as the "Queen of Kontrabidas" and "Primera Kontrabida" in the history of Philippine movies.

 Life and career

-Flores was born Remedios Papa Dancel in Manila to Matias Dancel, a slipper maker, and Emilia Papa.
+Flores was born Remedios Papa Dancel in Manila to Matias Dancel, a slipper maker, and Emilia Papa, both from San Antonio, Nueva Ecija.
+She finished her primary education at Cecilio Apostol Elementary School, and secondary education at Roosevelt College.
 She was a college sophomore at the Far Eastern University when she appeared in her first film, Tatlong Balaraw (1950), at age 21.